BeverlyAb/YOUC_Event_Page/README.md

       * Resets values after submit

 **Flow Navigation** (Screen to Screen)
+* Screens:
+  * Launch Screen
   * Login Screen
     * Sign in or Create (respectively)
-   * otherwise sign up authorizes login/sign up
+    * If already signed in, then there is persistent login
+    * Leads to 3 tabs mentioned above
+  * Map Tab
-   * puts you to map events(MAP VIEW)
+    * map with events as pins
-       * if no events, click add:
+      * pins lead to Event Page (can add events)
-           * search button ( look for events )
+    * search bar leads to tableview of events near Area
-           * update button ( add events )
-               * if part of organization
+  * Profile Tab
+    * Displays Events user is going to
+    * Includes Settings
- * Main Screen(table view)
+  * Settings
-       * Holds events users are attending
-       * Indicator for events that are recommended
-       * Recommended events based on interests
-       * Gray out/ delete? events that have passed or user attended
+    * Updates user info
+    * Leads to "Contact Us"
+  * Post Tab
+    * Create Event
-       * Option to comment
+      * Leads to Tableview of Location
+      * Image Picker for updating cover album
+      * Resets itself on submit, stays on page

 ### Wireframes
 ![App Draft](ScreenTransitions.jpeg)